LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

    ``...`` – other documentation files

 ``paths``
-   ``NOTES.md`` – description on how to setup library and examples paths ``paths.pl`` – default library and example paths
+   ``NOTES.md`` – description on how to setup library and example paths ``paths.pl`` – default library and example paths

 ``ports``